 It is possible for a plaintiff to amend the claims in the same proceedings on condition that there is no difference in the basis of such claims and the amendment to the claims will not cause undue delay in the proceedings.
-When the defendant already submitted a response to the initial claims on the merits, it is necessary to obtain consent from the defendant in order to amend the claims.
+If the defendant has already submitted a response to the initial claims on the merits, it is necessary to obtain consent from the defendant in order to amend the claims.